pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 Notice a few things about the above layout:

 1. Your package code lives within a `src/packagename` directory.
-We suggest that you use `src` directory as it ensures that you are running tests on the installed version of your code.
-However, you are welcome to instead use a [flat layout](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html#about-the-flat-python-package-layout) which does not have a src/ directory at the root.
-[Learn more here.](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html#the-src-layout-and-testing)
+We suggest that you use `src` (short for **source code**) directory as it [ensures that you are running tests on the installed version of your code](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html#the-src-layout-and-testing).
+However, you are welcome to instead use a [flat layout](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html#about-the-flat-python-package-layout) which does not have a `src` directory at the root.
 1. Within the `src` directory you have a package directory called `pyospackage`.
 Use the name of your package for that directory name.
 1. In your package directory, you have an `__init__.py` file and all of your Python modules.
 You will learn more about the __init__.py file below.
 1. The `pyproject.toml` file lives at the root directory of your package.